What is Die Casting? Processes, Materials, and Applications

 Die Casting Advantages and Disadvantages.

-Precision: Produces complex parts with tight tolerances, reducing the need for secondary machining.
+High Precision Enables production of complex shapes with tight tolerances, reducing the need for secondary machining.

 What is Die Casting vs Casting?